nicoboss/nsz/README.md

 ## File Format Details

 ### NSZ
-NSZ files are not a real format, they are functionally identical to NSP files.
+NSZ files are functionally identical to NSP files.
 Their sole purpose to alert the user that it contains compressed NCZ files.
 NCZ files can be mixed with NCA files in the same container.

-NSC_Builder supports compressing NSP to NSZ, and decompressing NSZ to NSP.
-The sample scripts located here are just examples of how the format works.
+As an alternative to this tool NSC_Builder also supports compressing NSP to NSZ, and decompressing NSZ to NSP.
 NSC_Builder can be downloaded at https://github.com/julesontheroad/NSC_BUILDER

 ### XCZ
-XCZ files are not a real format, they are functionally identical to XCI files.
+XCZ files are functionally identical to XCI files.
 Their sole purpose to alert the user that it contains compressed NCZ files.
 NCZ files can be mixed with NCA files in the same container.

 ### NCZ
 These are compressed NCA files.
 The NCA's are decrypted, and then compressed using zStandard.
-Only NCA's with a 0x4000 byte header are supported (CNMT nca's are not supported).

-The first 0x4000 bytes of a NCZ file is exactly the same as the original NCA (and still encrypted).
+The first 0x4000 bytes of an NCZ file is exactly the same as the original NCA (and still encrypted).
+This applies even if the first section doesn't start at 0x4000.

 At 0x4000, there is the variable sized NCZ Header.
 It contains a list of sections which tell the decompressor how to re-encrypt the NCA data after decompression.
 It can also contain an optional block compression header allowing random read access.

-All of the information in the header can be derived from the original NCA + Ticket, however it is provided preparsed to make decompression as easy as possible for third parties.
+All of the information in the header can be derived from the original NCA + Ticket, however it is provided pre-parsed to make decompression as easy as possible for third parties.

 Directly after the NCZ header, the zStandard stream begins and ends at EOF.
 The stream is decompressed to offset 0x4000.
-If block compression is used the stream is splatted into independent blocks and can be decompressed as shown in https://github.com/nicoboss/nsz/blob/master/nsz/BlockDecompressorReader.py
+If block compression is used the stream is splitted into independent blocks and can be decompressed as shown in https://github.com/nicoboss/nsz/blob/master/nsz/BlockDecompressorReader.py

 ```python
 class Section: